A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Experiments

+We further validate the data and computational efficiency of our neural Eikonal solver for geometry-aware motion generation (\textbf{Q1, Q4}).
+We analyze both training efficiency and inference time.

+Figure \ref{fig:training_efficiency} presents the training performance of our neural solver, evaluated by the number of data points required and total training time.
+For the planar robot, the network converges within 5 minutes using up to $3.0 \times 10^8$ data points.
+In contrast, training the Franka robot model takes approximately 4 hours and requires $5.0 \times 10^9$ data points.
+In both robot experiments, training time scales linearly with the size of the training dataset.

-To evaluate the computation time efficiency, we measured NES's inference time on an NVIDIA RTX 3090 GPU and an AMD Ryzen 7 6800H CPU, with results shown in Table~\ref{tab:time_cost}.
-The reported times include neural network inference, inertial mass matrix computation, and automatic differentiation for geodesic flows.
-For simplicity, we present one iteration computation time only for the standard Riemannian eikonal problem with source-to-goal joint configurations, which is identical to NES-IK due to their shared pipeline.
-The computation times are relatively low and stable across both CPU and GPU platforms, with batch sizes from 1 to $10^3$, supporting real-time applications.
-Thanks to the parallel processing capability of the GPU, efficiency is maintained even with large batch sizes.
-Most of the computational time is spent on inverting the Riemannian metric matrices to retrieve geodesic flows.
-Notably, with a batch size of 1, CPU inference time is under 0.01 seconds, enabling high-frequency updates of source-to-goal pairs, essential for reactive, real-time planning and control.
+Table \ref{tab:time_cost} summarizes the inference time per forward pass across varying batch sizes.
+The reported times include neural network evaluation, inertial mass matrix, computation of the inertial mass matrix and potential energy, and automatic differentiation to estimate the geodesic flow.
+Overall, inference times remain low and stable across both CPU and GPU platforms, even for batch sizes up to $10^3$, indicating strong suitability for real-time applications.
+The GPU’s parallelism further enhances efficiency at larger batch sizes.
+The majority of computational bottlenecks lies in inverting the matrices to retrieve geodesic flows.
+Notably, for a batch size of 1, CPU inference completes in under 0.01 seconds, supporting high-frequency updates of source-to-goal pairs that are critical for reactive and real-time planning and control.